 - Mix with minced meat, add cilantro, Scotch bonnet pepper and mix well.

-- In a shallow pan heat a tablespoon oil over medium heat.
+- In a shallow pan heat oil over medium heat.

 - Add the meat and brown.

-- Add tomato sauce and simmer until all liquid has evaporated.
+- Add tomato sauce and simmer over low heat until all liquid has evaporated.

 - Season with salt and pepper to taste.